iamjeb01/Iamjeb01.github.io/README.md

-# [Your Name] - Data Analysis Portfolio
+# Emmanuel John Bassey - Data Analysis Portfolio

-Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.

-## About This Portfolio Template
+## About This Portfolio

 This portfolio is designed to demonstrate skills in:
 - Data visualization and storytelling